xingjian-zhang/CMDictionary/README.md

 ## Note

-1. You need to use [Windows Terminal](https://github.com/microsoft/terminal) to see the emojis.
+1. You may need to use [Windows Terminal](https://github.com/microsoft/terminal) to see the emojis.
-2. The program will download a set of words from NLTK if your path does not contain it.
-This may takes a few seconds.
-3. You need internet connection to get the meanings of words.
+2. You need internet connection to get the meanings of words at the first time.

 ## OS
 1. Linux
 2. Windows
 3. MacOS (Not tested yet)
-## Install Dependency
+## Install

 ```
 python setup.py install